 If you head west along the South Downs way you can visit Edbarton Hill and Truleigh Hill with its distinctive radio masts.
 The hill was originally the site of a radar station during the Second World War.
 View Full Details>>

 |Diamond Way||60 miles (97 km)||This is a fairly easy walk from West to East Sussex through heathland, farmland and forest.
 The walk runs from Midhurst to Heathfield and passes through Petworth, Billinghurst, Haywards Heath, Lindfield and Nutley.
 It was created by the Sussex Ramblers Association to celebrate their 60th anniversary.|

-Highlights on the walk include Petworth House which holds the 'National Trust's finest art collection displayed in a magnificent 17th century mansion within a beautiful 700-acre park'.
+Highlights on the walk include Petworth Park which holds the 'National Trust's finest art collection displayed in a magnificent 17th century mansion within a beautiful 700-acre park'.
 This can be found on the first leg of the journey from Midhurst to Petworth.
 View Full Details>>